Materials Science Education

 For my publications checkout my Google Scholar Profile

 HASEL actuators are an electrostatic soft actuator developed in the Keplinger Research Group and commercialized by Artimus Robotics, the company I cofounded and ran for five years.
-I was instrumental in the very first prototypes of HASEL actuators in 2015 and then focused the efficiencies of the electromechanical conversion process before pivoting to commercialization.
+I was instrumental in the very first prototypes of HASEL actuators in 2015 and then focused on the efficiencies of the electromechanical conversion process before pivoting to commercialization.
 This academic work was published in the journal, Science, and featured in outlets such as National Geographic and Wired.

 Ocean Wave Energy Capture

 The oceans are a massive potential source of renewable and carbon-free energy.
 Unfortunately no transduction (mechanical to electrical) technologies currently exist to capture any significant amount of ocean wave energy.
 During my PhD I explored a way to use variable capacitance energy generation, combined with naturally occurring electric double layers (ultra capacitors) available from to the salt in the oceans, to convert ocean waves into electrical energy.
 The work was published in an academic paper and requires significant refinement.